-“GoDaddy vs. HostGator” is a very common question for anyone researching hosting.
+“GoDaddy vs. HostGator?” is a very common question for anyone researching hosting options.

 GoDaddy and HostGator are two of the largest hosting brands in the world.
 And they are owned respectively by the two of largest web services companies in the world (GoDaddy Group and Endurance International).

 They are both “go-to” brands for business owners looking for accessible, affordable hosting.
 And yet – they are different companies with different brands.
-When you are choosing a website host – you still have to end up choosing.
+And when you are choosing a website host – you still have to end up choosing.

 I have current clients who use (and like) GoDaddy hosting.
 Although this site runs on InMotion Hosting (which I’ll mention later) – I also have several projects that have run on HostGator for years.
 I’ve been happy with them.

-In this comparison between GoDaddy and HostGator, I’ll try to break down the differences that I’ve found in seven different areas ranging from pricing structure to customer service and market focus so that you can decide which is the best fit for your project.
+In this comparison between GoDaddy and HostGator, I’ll try to break down the differences that I’ve highlighted seven different areas ranging from pricing structure to customer service and market focus so that you can decide which is the best fit for your project.